ossia/score/base/addon-skeleton/README.md

-## A skeleton of process add-on for i-score.
+## A skeleton of process add-on for score.

 ## Usage